maholli/XTB/README.md

         * 7 1000 uA
         * 8 1500 uA
         * 9 2000 uA
+      * `[data label text]` identifying string appended to each line of the data file for data analysis correlation
     * `batt,` measures the battery voltage of the Feather board and saves it to the SD card
     * `readout,` tells the ADC to print the state of all of its registers over the serial port - see TI spreadsheet to decode register values
     * `calibrate,` tells the ADC to perform a self calibration and adjust the offset registers accordingly - usually followed by a readout command